mirkokiefer/diff-merge-patch/README.md

 #diff-merge-patch
-For sets, ordered lists and dictionaries this library gives you the following functions:
+Diff, merge and patch sets, ordered lists, ordered sets and dictionaries in JavaScript:

-- diff(before, after) - returns you all changes in new since old
+- diff(before, after) - returns you all changes in 'after' since 'before'
 - merge(diffs) - merges multiple diffs on the same base object identifying all conflicts
-- patch(old, diff) - patches an object using a (merged) diff
+- patch(before, diff) - patches an object using a (merged) diff

 ##Sets
 Sets are represented as JavasScript Arrays: